3mdeb/news-and-ideas/blog/content/post/2020-08-05-PCIe-features.md

 ## What PCIe capability actually is

-It is nothing more than a predefined feature of the Device Function, a feature that is known to be possible to be implemented in all Function, but most of them are optional.
+It is nothing more than a predefined feature of the Device Function, a feature that is known to be possible to be implemented in every Function, but most of them are optional.
 Every capability has registers in a Device mapped to configuration space.
 Those registers are a kind of interface to the capability.
 Some are read only and contain information needed by the software, others are read/write and